States shuffle poll locations to protect seniors from virus - KVIA

 Chicago Mayor Lori Lightfoot said her administration was urging the city’s Board of Election Commissioners to extend its deadline for requesting mail-in ballots.
 She also suggested voters use in-person early voting locations.

-At virtually all polling places that remain in place, workers are being trained to disinfect machines regularly throughout Election Day.
-Major voting system vendor ES&S said it has shared best practices on cleaning and disinfecting the surfaces of its equipment, including touchscreens.

-“We provided the procedures to help maintain a sanitary voting environment and keep the equipment operating at maximum efficiency through any election,” ES&S spokeswoman Katina Granger said.
+Election officials in the Phoenix area moved five polling places from assisted living or other senior care facilities to protect those residents from the virus, according to the Maricopa County Elections Department, but about eight in 10 voters there cast ballots by mail, limiting polling site traffic.

-Amber McReynolds, a former Denver election administrator who is now the executive director of the National Vote at Home Institute, an advocacy group, said election officials should be preparing for major changes for November even as they’re running primaries now.
+Amber McReynolds, a former Denver election administrator who is now executive director of the National Vote at Home Institute, an advocacy group, said the changes being made during the primaries should be a prelude to even bigger changes in November, when turnout will be greater.

 She said it’s not enough just to encourage people to request absentee ballots.
-Rather, she said, officials should try to do what a handful of states — Colorado, Hawaii, Oregon, Utah and Washington — do already and mail ballots to every voter.
-A version of that model is also being used for the first time this year in Democratic caucuses in Alaska, Hawaii and Wyoming and the party’s primary in Kansas.
+Rather, she said officials should try to do what a handful of states — Colorado, Hawaii, Oregon, Utah and Washington — already do: Mail ballots to every voter.

-Associated Press reporters Geoff Mulvihill in Cherry Hill, New Jersey; Terry Spencer in Fort Lauderdale, Fla.; Corey Williams in Detroit; Katie Foody in Chicago; David Lieb in Jefferson City, Missouri; and Christina Cassidy in Atlanta contributed to this report.
+Associated Press writers Christina A. Cassidy in Atlanta; Jonathan J. Cooper in Phoenix; Katie Foody in Chicago; David Lieb in Jefferson City, Missouri; Geoff Mulvihill in Cherry Hill, New Jersey; Terry Spencer in Fort Lauderdale, Fla.; and Corey Williams in Detroit contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.